MarshallUCyber/afflux/README.md

 # AFFLUX

-Afflux is an AFF4 logical imager.
-The goal of the tool is to logically image modern devices when a physical image may not be possible.
+Afflux is an AFF4 (Advanced Forensics File Format 4) logical imager designed to create forensic images of modern devices when a physical image may not be practical or possible.
+It is a versatile tool that offers both command-line interface (CLI) and graphical user interface (GUI) options, making it suitable for a wide range of digital forensic investigations.
+Afflux may be useful for imaging devices and data sources that use various communication protocols, such as IoT devices, mobile devices, ICS systems, network shares, and even DVRs, where traditional physical imaging methods may not be feasible.

-## Goals:
+## Key Features:
 - [x] USB Support
 - [x] iOS Support
 - [x] Android Support